renan-cunha/renancunha/content/authors/admin/_index.md

 - Visitors
 ---

-I am an undergraduate student of computer ccience at the Universidade Federal do Pará.
+I am an undergraduate student of computer science at the Universidade Federal do Pará.
 Since February-2018, I work in LabVIS-FalaBrasil with deep learning applied to speech synthesis.
 My main interests are artificial intelligence, machine learning, natural language processing and software